avantrec/soco-cli/README.md

 > alias_2
 ```

-Loops are detected and disallowed when an alias with a loop is run, but not at alias creation time.
+**Loops** are detected and disallowed when an alias with a loop is run.

 **Aliases accept parameters** when invoked, which is helpful in remapping existing actions to new alias names.
 Note that if an alias is composed of a sequence of actions, the parameter(s) will be passed to all actions in the sequence, e.g.: